Assertive Turkey key to U.S. in shifting Middle East

 Seeking to rebuild ties with the Muslim world after the invasion of Iraq and war in Afghanistan, Washington needs all the allies it can get as it navigates the swirling political currents of the Middle East.

 Turkey, too, needs friends.
 Its accession negotiations with the European Union have stalled, while relations with key energy partner Russia are strained over Syria.
-Turks joke that Foreign Minister Ahmet Davutoglu’s much vaunted “zero problems with the neighbors” policy has turned into “zero neighbors”.
+Turks joke that Foreign Minister Ahmet Davutoglu’s much vaunted “zero problems with the neighbours” policy has turned into “zero neighbours”.

 In some senses, Washington is the only game in town.